Tell the UW Board of Regents what campus safety means to you!

 My name is _______ and I am a [student/staff/faculty/community member] at the University of Washington.
 I am also a part of [any relevant campus/neighborhood organizations].
 I am writing as part of a campus-wide coalition to demand that UW dismantle UWPD and put the budget and other resources allotted to them towards a community-led vision for campus safety.

 Since its establishment in the 1960s that served to criminalize and control anti-war and Black freedom movement student activists, UWPD has been deeply entrenched in cycles of racism and violence that have made police reform ineffective.
 In 2019, UW hired an independent investigator who found that UWPD has a “culture of fear.”
 In 2020, DecrimUW submitted a petition signed by over 10,000 people calling on the administration to rethink police violence.
 Because of this movement, UW committed to stop hiring police officers with disciplinary records and also stopped naming race in its safety alerts.
 However, UW now sends out three times more crime alerts than last year to perpetuate fear and justify ever larger police budgets.
-And this year, all five Black rank-and-file UWPD officers filed $8 million in damage claims against UWPD for a culture of entrenched racism that made their jobs unbearable.
+In 2021, all five Black rank-and-file UWPD officers filed $8 million in damage claims against UWPD for a culture of entrenched racism that made their jobs unbearable.
 It is clear that reform has failed and that we must take bold steps to dismantle UWPD to make campus safer.

 [This section can include: